 If a blood clot lodges in an artery of your dog's lungs, it prevents oxygenated blood from getting to the lungs.
 This condition is called pulmonary thromboembolism.
-Symptoms include sudden difficulty breathing, increased respiratory rate, pale or blue gums, fatigue and the inability to sleep.
-Dogs also may cough and spit up blood.
+Symptoms include sudden difficulty breathing, increased respiratory rate, pale or blue gums, and fatigue.
+Dogs may also cough and spit up blood.

 Pulmonary thromboembolism is usually fatal.
 In some cases, the pet can recover with anticoagulants, such as heparin or warfarin, oxygen therapy, and rest.
 Your veterinarian will also need to treat any underlying cause of the blood clot.
-Common causes include heartworm disease, inflammatory conditions like pancreatitis, diabetes, kidney disease, cancer, heart disease, Cushing's disease and blood bacterial infections, and an autoimmune condition called immune-mediated hemolytic anemia (IMHA.)
+Common causes include heartworm disease, inflammatory conditions like pancreatitis, diabetes, kidney disease, cancer, heart disease, Cushing's disease, blood bacterial infections, and an autoimmune condition called immune-mediated hemolytic anemia (IMHA.)
 Clots often recur if the underlying cause is not fully resolved.

-Symptoms of a blood clot in the heart, or aortic thromboembolism, include vomiting, paralysis, leg pain, abnormal gait, difficulty breathing, anxiety and pale or blue pads or nail beds.
+Symptoms of a blood clot in the heart, or aortic thromboembolism, include vomiting, paralysis, severe leg pain, abnormal gait, difficulty breathing, anxiety, and pale or blue pads or nail beds.
 Untreated, these clots can lead to complete heart failure.

-Clots in the telencephalon, or cerebral cortex, cause a loss of reflexes in the eye, loss of feeling in the nose, weakness and seizures.
-You also may see a behavior called head pressing, when your dog will press his head against the wall or another object for no explainable reason.
+Clots in the telencephalon, or cerebral cortex, cause a loss of reflexes in the eye, loss of feeling in the nose, weakness, and seizures.
+You may also see a behavior called head pressing, when your dog will press their head against the wall or another object for no explainable reason.

-Crossed eyes, back and forth eye movements, loss of eye reflexes and head tilting are symptoms of a blood clot in the thalamus.
-Clots in the cerebellum cause a drunken gait, tremors, rigidness in the neck and body, twisting the head up or back and loss of eye reflexes.
-Symptoms of a blood clot in the brain stem include weakness in the legs, pain in the head and neck, altered consciousness and loss of facial reflexes.
+Crossed eyes, back and forth eye movements, loss of eye reflexes, and head tilting are symptoms of a blood clot in the thalamus.
+Clots in the cerebellum cause a drunken gait, tremors, rigidness in the neck and body, twisting of the head up or back, and loss of eye reflexes.
+Symptoms of a blood clot in the brain stem include weakness in the legs, pain in the head and neck, altered consciousness, and loss of facial reflexes.

-If the clot is blocking blood flow to organs in the genital or urinary systems, your dog may have blood in his urine.
-Vomiting and inability to control bowel movements or urination are signs of a blood clot affecting abdominal organs, but these signs are more likely to be caused by something other than a clot.
+If the clot is blocking blood flow to organs in the genital or urinary systems, your dog may have blood in their urine.
+Vomiting and inability to control bowel movements or urination can be signs of a blood clot affecting abdominal organs, but these signs are more likely to be caused by something other than a clot.